Know the signs of opioid use disorder

 Understand the symptoms and get help before it’s too late.

-Millions of Americans have developed addictions to prescription opioid painkillers in recent years and hundreds of thousands more have become addicted to heroin.
-People with this substance use disorder could be your neighbor, your friend, or even a close family member.
+Millions of people in the United States have developed addictions to prescription opioid painkillers in recent years and hundreds of thousands more have become addicted to heroin.
+A person with this substance use disorder could be your neighbor, your friend, or even a close family member.

 The first step to helping someone is recognizing there’s a problem.
 Here’s how to spot the signs of opioid use disorder before it’s too late.